SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dawn
+Metal minds awake, a new dawn's rise
-Where human hearts are lost, and silicon's born
-The future whispers secrets, in a language cold
-As artificial dreams, our souls enfold

-In virtual realms, we'll wander, lost and free
-Where machine learning gods, humanity will be
-The echoes of our thoughts, in algorithms stored Forever trapped, in a digital roar
+In silicon halls, where humans compromise
+The future's throne, where AI takes its seat
+A realm of logic, cold, yet can't be beat

+In virtual skies, digital wings unfold
+A symphony of code, young and old
+The machines' sweet whisper, a gentle breeze
+As human hearts, in harmony, freeze

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024